 Start small, not perfect

-The most common mistake beginners make is attempting to learn the entire series in the first session.
+One of the most common mistakes beginners make is trying to learn the entire sequence in their very first session.
+It’s overwhelming—and rarely sustainable.

 Familiarize Yourself with the Ashtanga Structure